Amanda Wanless BA (hons) Dip Counselling, FdA Counselling, MBACP

 Are you looking for someone who is experienced, warm and approachable?
-Then I can help.
+Then let me help you.

 In our work I will always be open and genuine with you, which at times may include challenging your thoughts and feelings.
 Typically, I will work with you in two ways; concentrating on what is happening now and also exploring your childhood or any early trauma.
-In my work I often find that how a client reacts now is closely linked to the past.
+In my work, clients often find that how they react now is closely linked to the past.

 Choosing a counsellor is daunting.
 At first it may seem hard, possibly embarrassing, sharing your inner thoughts and feelings to someone who initially is a stranger.
 However, if you can take that first step, then I will do my very best to help.

-Typically I meet with clients in my private, quiet and comfortable counselling room.
+I meet with clients in my private, quiet and comfortable counselling room.
 This is located in High Barnet and is convenient for transport links.
 Free parking is available.
-However, because of Coronavirus, all sessions are currently being held via Zoom, Skype or telephone.
+However, if you prefer, your session can be held via Zoom or telephone.
 Appointments are available Monday to Saturday, including early mornings and late evenings.

 Training, qualifications & experience